PhilippW94/Kafka_POV/README.md

 * JDBC Source Connector
 * MongoDB Sink Connector

-The execution of this proof demonstrates how inserting data via SQL leads to data being loaded and stored into MongoDB.
-With Kafka Connectors, we demonstrate:
+The execution of **this proof demonstrates how inserting data via SQL leads to data being loaded and stored into MongoDB**.
+With the used Kafka Connectors, we demonstrate the following **additional capabilities**:
 * How to ```JOIN``` **two tables** via the JDBC Source Connector.
 * How to load rich documents into MongoDB by **nesting fields into subdocuments** via the MongoDB Sink Connector.